eco-trip/Ecotrip/README.md

    - SesArn (SES ARN)
    - HostedZoneId (Route53 zone id)
 6. Set secret ARN into .env file for root repo and all submnodules

+#### Stack dependencies

+To deploy the entire ecosystem of microservices, must follow the following order:

+1. Cognito and GuestAuthorization
+2. Others...

+Following the dependencies:

+- App requiere Cognito
+- CP requiere Cognito
+- Administration require Cognito and GuestAuthorization